Multimodal Transformer Distillation for Audio-Visual Synchronization: Experiment

 \subsection{Ablation study and analysis}

-\textbf{Indispensability of each term in MTD.} To better realize the indispensability of each item in our proposed loss, including $\mathcal{L}_{CAD}$ and $\mathcal{L}_{VR}$, we first conducted an ablation study for MTD loss only on the last layer of the Fusion Transformer block (i.e., Fusion $4^{th}$).
-As the results are shown in Table. \ref{tab:mtd_loss}, we find that cross-attention distribution and value-relation contribute to MTD loss, and MTD loss outperforms the $\mathcal{L}_{BCE}$.
-In addition to distilling only the last Transformer layer of the teacher model, we next go on to reveal whether there are other more critical Transformer layers.
+\textbf{Indispensability of CAD and VR.} To better understand the significance of $\mathcal{L}_{CAD}$ and $\mathcal{L}_{VR}$, we conducted an ablation study for NMTD loss on the last layer of the fusion Transformer block (i.e., fusion layer 4).
+We only use uniform weighting.
+In Table \ref{tab:mtd_loss}, the results reveal that both cross-attention distribution and value-relation contribute significantly to NMTD loss, which outperforms $\mathcal{L}_{BCE}$.

-\textbf{Layer selection.} Since each teacher layer may have different information, which contributes differently to the distillation results, we inspected the importance of each layer for VocaLiST.
-Fig.\ref{fig:abl_layer_selection} shows the validation results of our MTDVocaLiST distilled by different layers.
-During the distillation, only one layer of a Transformer block is distilled.
-The other Transformer blocks are not distilled.
-For Fusion and AV Transformer blocks, their upper layers achieve higher F1-score and thus may contain more important information for distilling a good student.
-However, the lower layer is more important than the upper layer in the VA Transformer block.